 - The AEF has the role of the resource server.

 The access tokens used for RNAA shall contain the resource owner ID.

+NOTE X: The resource owner ID is used for the identification of the target resource.

 The resource owner may be the user of the UE or the owner of the subscription depending on the use case and regulations.The resource owner ID is specified as the GPSI of the corresponding UE if the resource is related to a UE.